authzforce/core/README.md

 To get started using a PDP to evaluate XACML requests, instantiate a new PDP instance with one of the methods: `org.ow2.authzforce.core.pdp.impl.BasePdpEngine#getInstance(...)`.
 The parameters are:

 1. *confLocation*: location of the configuration file (mandatory): this file must be an XML document compliant with the PDP configuration [XML schema](src/main/resources/pdp.xsd).
 You can read the documentation of every configuration parameter in that file.
-If you don't use any XML-schema-defined PDP extension (AttributeProviders, PolicyProviders...), this is the only parameter you need, and you can use the simplest method `PdpConfigurationParser#getPDP(String confLocation)` to load your PDP.
+If you don't use any XML-schema-defined PDP extension (AttributeProviders, PolicyProviders...), this is the only parameter you need, and you can use the simplest method `BasePdpEngine#getInstance(String confLocation)` to load your PDP.
 Here is an example of configuration:

    ```xml
    <?xml version="1.0" encoding="UTF-8"?>